2018 Agenda and Schedule for the UF Law E-Discovery Conference

 Human Eyes-On Data Review: We Can’t Escape It

-The best search leaves thousand, tens of thousands, and even hundreds of thousand documents to review.
-It is the most expensive part of electronic discovery.
-How can you do it without breaking the bank?
-What is single instance review, thread suppression workflow, and keyword hit only reviews?
-How do we not produce privileged documents?
-Our panel will provide the keys.
+Even the best searches can leave thousand, tens of thousands, and even hundreds of thousand documents to review – meaning review often is the most expensive part of electronic discovery.
+When you have an impossibly-large number of documents to review, how can you get through them without breaking the bank?
+Can you turn to single instance review, thread suppression workflows, and keyword-hit-only reviews – and what are those, anyway?
+How do you identify and isolate privileged documents and come somewhere close to budget?
+Fear not, our panel will provide the keys (pun intended).

 Moderator: The Honorable Patricia Barksdale